ZacDSmith/Discord-bot/README.md

         main(user_id, wallet, bank),
         items(name, price, description, id{primarykey}),
         inv(user_id, item, id{primarykey}, count)
-    When a user types in chat for the first time, they are rewarded 100 currency.
+    When a user types in chat for the first time, they are rewarded 100 currency

 music.py

-    YOU HAVE TO DOWNLOAD THE ffmpeg.exe AND CHANGE THE FILE PATH TO YOURS check docs/download links to find the url.
-    !play plays youtube audio by url.
+    YOU HAVE TO DOWNLOAD THE ffmpeg.exe AND CHANGE THE FILE PATH TO YOURS check docs/download links to find the url !play plays youtube audio by url
     !stop stops the audio
     !pause pauses the audio
     !resume resumes the audio